claytonwramsey/www/content/recipes/jambalaya/index.md

 6. Add green onions, parsley, and rice; stir thoroughly.
 7. Cover and let steam until rice is cooked, approx 30 min., stirring once at 15 min.

+## Notes

+- I do not bother measuring out any quantities for this recipe.
+  It is sufficient to eyeball everything.